mikkovor/solitaire/README.md

 Some things I am not so sure about are the nested arrays in Tableu Piles and Foundations.
 I used immer so setting state in reducer was easy without accidentally mutating it  but some of the logic around swapping cards from one place to another could use a face lift for sure.

-I had thought about using a middleware of sorts (Redux-Saga for example) where i would listen for lets say CARDS_MOVED action and i would do the necessary logic inside the saga and just dispatch the needed actions that would only act as state setters.
-At the moment I am doing quite a bit of logic inside the reducer and I am not a big fan, though it works.

 ## ToDo

 * Add animations, this is next in the list for sure
 * CSS is a bit of a mess.
 Need to clean that up and maybe use css modules or some css-in-js
-* Move logic from reducer to middleware
 * Sometimes clicking the deck there's a delay of some milliseconds, don't know why.
 * Add scores, though i only ever used the time personally
-* Adding some sort of backend and db to track high scores would be sweet but protecting it from cheating seems like a hard thing to do.
+* Adding some sort of backend and db to track high scores would be sweet but protecting it from cheating seems like a hard thing to do without holding game state on the server.
 Would be an interesting thing to try.
-* Using some of sort of typed action creator instead of manually creating every one of them would be ideal
-* Create some tests

 #### Assets used

 [Playing cards](https://www.me.uk/cards/)